hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 alias python=python3
 ```

 Depending on the installed subversion of *Python3*, the folder name `python3.7` needs to be adapted (e.g., to `python3.8`).
-Finally, verify that the the user environment correctly points at *Python3*:
+Finally, verify that the user environment correctly points at *Python3*:

 ```
 /usr/bin/env python --version